The ultimate trick to tidying up: How this 1 tip changed my life

 So if something (or someone) doesn’t bring you joy, don’t try to justify its place in your world.
 Just say thank you and move on.

-RELATED: Fitted sheets: Learn where to hold 'em, know how to fold 'em

-Try these at home: Marie Kondo's 9 tips for tidying up
+Marie Kondo's 9 tips for tidying up to try now

-4. Fold your clothes so that they stand up vertically.
-This way, you can put all your t-shirts (or other items) in a drawer and see every item at once, rather than digging through piles of fabric to find the shirt you want.
+- Fold your clothes so that they stand up vertically.
+This way, you can put all your T-shirts (or other items) in a drawer and see every item at once, rather than digging through piles of fabric to find the shirt you want.

 Follow TODAY.com's Meena Hart Duerson on Twitter here.

-This article was originally published on April 28, 2016.
+This article was originally published on April 28, 2016 on TODAY.com.